 Higher temperatures are beneficial for the growth of trees and tall shrubs, and dynamic climate-vegetation models predict that the northern distribution limits of woody vegetation types will change dramatically in the near future.
 Encroachment of shrubs and trees into tundra areas will alter the surface reflectance and hence have implications for climate feedbacks.
 Encroachment will further facilitate range expansions of boreal species such as the red fox into tundra areas, resulting in increased pressure on the critically endangered arctic fox.
 Outbreaks by insect pests are intensified by a milder climate, and in Varanger, moth outbreaks have resulted in historically unprecedented levels of forest mortality during the last decade.
 The regeneration of the forest after such outbreaks is strongly dependent on the browsing pressure from mammalian herbivores.
 It is therefore necessary to monitor biotic drivers of ecotone dynamics, in the form of ungulates and moth, in order to understand the indirect as well as the direct effects of climate change on the tundra-forest ecotone.

 Moth outbreaks are strongly cyclic with peaks approximately every decade.
 Outbreaks in Finnmark have historically been caused by the autumnal moth, but have been intensified by the expansion of the winter moth into the region.
-The long time series above is from Troms County where moth monitoring has been in place since 1999.
-Moth monitoring in Finnmark County (blue, filled circles) was initiated in 2015 as part of COAT.
+The long time series above (panel A) is from Troms County where moth monitoring has been in place since 1999.
+Moth monitoring in Finnmark County (Panel B) was initiated in 2015 as part of COAT.

 Expected climate impact